carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ~~~
 {: .output}

-By looking at the report, we can see that half of the contigs
+Looking at the report, we can see that half of the contigs
-are unclassified, and that a very little proportion of contigs
+are unclassified and that a tiny proportion of contigs
 have been assigned an OTU.
-This is weird because we expected
-to have only one genome in the bin.
+This result is weird because we expected only one genome in the bin.

-Just to exemplify how a report of a complete and not contaminated
+To exemplify how a report of a complete and not contaminated
-MAG should look like, let's look at the report of this MAG from
+MAG should look like this; let us look at the report of this MAG from
 another study:
 ~~~
 100.00	108	0	R	1	root